AFMC Congratulates Sharmila Anandasabapathy on Her Appointment as Dean of the Faculty of Medicine, University of British Columbia

 Dr. Anandasabapathy brings to UBC a distinguished career as a physician-scientist, global health leader, and academic innovator.
 She joins UBC from Baylor College of Medicine, where she served as Vice President of Global Programs and Senior Associate Dean, overseeing international health initiatives, biomedical innovation, and interdisciplinary education.

 With a background in gastroenterology, biomedical engineering, and global health equity, Dr. Anandasabapathy has led groundbreaking work in early cancer detection, portable diagnostic technologies, and health systems innovation across North America, Asia, Africa, and Latin America.
-Her appointment marks a significant milestone for UBC and for medical education in Canada, reflecting a commitment to interdisciplinary leadership, global engagement, and innovation in health education.
+Her appointment marks a significant milestone for UBC and Canadian medical education, reflecting a commitment to interdisciplinary leadership, global engagement, and innovation in health education.

 AFMC looks forward to working with Dr. Anandasabapathy in her new role as a member of the AFMC Board of Directors and supporting her efforts to foster innovation, equity, and excellence in medical education and health research.